AstroKode/rn-ship-shop-demo/README.md

 - Save / fetch data to/from firebase realtime database
 - Build your own fleet by adding items to 'shopping cart'
 - Let user create and edit ships

+TO RUN:
+1) Clone and cd into the working directory
+2) npm install
+3) npm start (or expo start)